The Chamber of Minerals and Energy of Western Australia (CME) is delighted to announce the 18 finalists for the 2021 Women In Resources Awards.

 Women in Resources Technological Innovation Award

-- Christina Fahl – Senior Consultant Process Development Engineer, Alcoa of Australia
+- Christine Fahl – Senior Consultant Process Development Engineer, Alcoa of Australia

 - Michelle Keegan – Program Director Technology Development, South32